jenkinsci/plugin-usage-plugin/README.md

 -   WorkflowJob
 -   Maven

-and will add other plugins at the end.
+All other plugins that do not implement any of these extension points will be show on the second table "Other plugins".

 ## Release